storacha/specs/w3-space.md

 > If there is a notion of sharing capabilities it's usually limited & very domain specific.
 Sharing across applications is extremely rare and usually involves large cross-organizational efforts.

 With a [UCAN][] based authorization model, things are different.
 User creates a (name)space _(addressed by [did:key][] URI)_ locally and can delegate set of capabilities to an agent _(also addressed by [did:key][] URI)_ that acts on their behalf.
 This allows an agent to invoke any of the delegated capabilities or to (re)delegate them to _another_ user, so they could invoke them.
 This model enables a wide range of possibilities that are difficult to impossible in the web2 model.
-Capabilities are the protocol, therefor sharing and interop is built into every layer of the stack.
+Capabilities are the protocol, therefore sharing and interop is built into every layer of the stack.
 Inevitably this breaks 1 to 1 correlation between users and spaces.
 Instead each user may have access to a multitude of spaces (that they either own or were delegated capabilities to) and a multitude of users may have access to the same (shared) space.

 > The implications of this are tremendous, we are no longer building apps behind walled gardens, but rather tap into the rich network of information with self describing protocols